What’s the point of wasps?

-Not only do yellow jacket wasps perform important ecological services as generalist pest controllers of aphids, caterpillars and flies in the UK, they have complex societies and may even perform pollination services, making them more like their better-loved bee cousins than many might think.
+Not only do yellow jacket wasps perform important ecological services as generalist pest controllers of aphids, caterpillars and flies in the UK, but they also have complex societies and may even perform pollination services, making them more like their better-loved bee cousins than many might think.

 However, much remains unknown about wasps’ contribution to our ecosystem.
-Seirian works with entomologist Adam Hart, and together they run The Big Wasp Survey each summer, a citizen science project dedicated to find out more about UK wasp species and their populations.
+Seirian works with entomologist Adam Hart, and together they run The Big Wasp Survey each summer, a citizen science project dedicated to finding out more about UK wasp species and their populations.

-Prof. Hart sets up an experimental picnic with Dr Rutherford to try and attract some native wasps, and discusses why they are so maligned.
+Prof. Hart sets up an experimental picnic with Dr Rutherford to try and attract some native wasps and discusses why they are so maligned.